 To recertify your NCSC, a portion of your continuing education clock hours must directly relate to the following content areas:

 If you do not recertify by your recertification due date, your certification will expire.
-Afterwards, you will be required to submit a reinstatement application in order to become board certified again.
+Afterward, you will be required to submit a reinstatement application in order to become board certified again.

 This process includes: